tzlaine/small_wg1_papers/P2781_constexpr_t.md

 - Remove superfluous `inline` from `constexpr` variable templates.
 "Thanks," Casey.
+- Modified implementation to support array types, including string literals.

 # Relationship to previous work

-This paper is co-authored by the authors of P2725R1 ("`std::integral_constant` Literals") and P2772R0 ("`std::integral_constant` literals do not suffice — `constexpr_t`?").
+This paper is co-authored in part by the authors of P2725R1 ("`std::integral_constant` Literals") and P2772R0 ("`std::integral_constant` literals do not suffice — `constexpr_t`?").
 This paper supersedes both of those previous papers.

 # The ergonomics of `std::integral_constant<int>` are bad